Breast Lift Conveniently located to serve Pittsburgh and Pennsylvania

 Schedule a Consultation

-For more information on scheduling your breast lift, contact surgeon Lori L. Cherup M.D. at her main office in Pittsburgh, Pennsylvania.
+For more information on scheduling your breast lift, contact board-certified plastic surgeon, Lori L. Cherup M.D. at her main office in Pittsburgh, Pennsylvania.

 Call Dr. Cherup at (412) 220-8181 or (877) 441-0639 or use our online form below.